Ada-Developers-Academy/core-about-ada/being-an-adie/assignments.md

 # Assignments

-Assignments at Ada come in two different forms, projects and problem sets.
+Assignments at Ada come in a number of different forms, including projects, problem sets, and problem solving exercises.

 ## Projects